-- More than 1.1 million have fled to neighboring countries, such as Uganda.
+- About 1.4 million have fled to neighboring countries, such as Uganda.

 - Some 4.1 million South Sudanese, 37 percent of the population, are in immediate need of food aid.

 - Internally displaced people live in overcrowded camps, putting a severe strain on the food, water, healthcare, shelter, and sanitation services available.

 - In 2015, World Vision assisted 1.3 million people in South Sudan with food and nutrition, clean water and sanitation, household goods, education, and child protection.